AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 existing April network rather than a detached algebra example.
 -->

-## Enclose an uncertain ReLU with lines
+## Enclose an unstable ReLU with lines

 <!--
 Draw the ReLU graph on its known input interval.
 Derive intuitive lower and upper